shwarzik/pdf-editor-tamplate/README.md

 - Zoom between 50% and 300% in 10% steps (with a single-click reset to 100%).
 - Rotate each page clockwise in 90° steps from the minimap sidebar, with Fabric automatically redrawing the background image layer.
 - Shared viewer state managed through a lightweight Zustand store.
+- Generate an updated, text-backed PDF via the Preview/Download buttons, which post overlay metadata to `/api/save` so the server can rewrite the source document instead of flattening it.

 ## Project Structure